nginxinc/nginx-loadbalancer-kubernetes/docs/http/http-installation-guide.md

 Now the `nginx-ingress` Service is gone, and the Cluster1 upstream list will now be empty in the Dashboard.

 ![NGINX No Cluster1 NodePort](../media/nkl-cluster1-delete-nodeport.png)
+Legend:
 - Orange highlights the Cluster1 and NodePort are deleted.
 - Indigo highlights the NKL Controller log message, successfully deleting the cluster1-https upstreams.
 - Blue highlights the actual API calls to the LB Server, 10.1.1.4.
 - Notice there are 4 Delete Log messages, 2 Worker Nodes X 2 LB Servers.
+- If you are running a second Nginx LB Server for HA, and Zone Sync is working, the cluster1-https upstreams on LB Server#2 will also be empty.
+Check the LB Server#2 Dashboard to confirm.

-If you refresh the cafe.example.com browser page, it might respond with `502 Bad Gateway`.
+If you refresh the cafe.example.com browser page, 1/2 of the requests will respond with `502 Bad Gateway`.
 There are NO upstreams in Cluster1 for Nginx to send the requests to!

-Add the `nginx-ingress` Service back to the cluster:
+Add the `nginx-ingress` Service back to Cluster1:

 ```
 kubectl apply -f nodeport-cluster1.yaml